RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 In today's fast-paced business landscape, maximizing productivity is crucial for staying competitive and delivering outstanding results.
 By seamlessly integrating Azure DevOps and Logic Apps, organizations can achieve significant productivity gains.

 In this blog post, we will explore a real use case scenario for a Support System.

-This will demonstrate how this integration can maximize productivity within your organization, and provide efficient assistance to the customers.
+This will demonstrate how this integration can maximize productivity within your organization, and provide an efficient assistance to the customers.

 ## Workflows

-There are two essential workflows in our support process:
+There are two essential workflows in our use case (Support System):

 #### Workflow (1): Ticket Creation and Customer Notification

-The first workflow begins when a customer send an email to the support team, this will be the trigger for the Logic App, and once it is triggered, it performs two actions:
+The first workflow begins when a customer sends an email to the support team, this will be the trigger for the Logic App, and once it is triggered, it performs two actions:

 1. **Create a New Ticket:** A new work item of type `Ticket` will be created in our Azure DevOps Organization project.
 This ticket will be populated with all the information required like the sender, and all necessary details extracted from the incoming email.

-2. **Send an auto reply Email:** after creating the ticket, an auto-reply email will be send to the customer, acknowledging their request and informing them that their ticket has been successfully created.
+2. **Send an auto reply Email:** After creating the ticket, an auto-reply email will be send to the customer, acknowledging their request and informing them that their ticket has been successfully created.

-Our support team then reviews the board, identifies the newly created ticket, and starts working on it.
+The support team then reviews the board, identifies the newly created ticket, and starts working on it.
 Once the ticket is closed, this will trigger the second workflow.

 #### Workflow (2): Ticket Closure and Solution Delivery